withdavid/olist-cloud-computing-project-group-8/readme.md

 # README - Olist E-commerce Project in Cloud Computing

+## To-Do List

+For a detailed breakdown of tasks and deliverables for each phase of the project, please refer to the [todo.md](./todo.md) file.

 ## Build and Execution Instructions

 To compile and run the project, follow the instructions below: